pinacai/PINAC_Workspace/README.md

 4. Commit changes to your own branch.
 5. Push your work back up to your fork.
 6. Submit a Pull request so that we can review your changes
-7. Please ensure your commits adhere to the project's coding style and all tests pass.

 ## 📄 License

 PINAC Workspace 2.0 is licensed under the **GPL-3.0 license**.
 See the <a href="https://github.com/pinacai/PINAC_Workspace-2.0/blob/main/LICENSE">LICENSE</a> file for more details.

 ## 🌐 Support